 P.S- Hotel parking places are on the roads, not within the hotel premises.

 2. Delhi-Rewari-Shahajahanpur-Behror-Kotputli-Reengus-Sikar-Laxmangarh-Fatehpur-Ratangarh-Bikaner (NH709)

 I must say, roads in Rajasthan are just so amazing.
 Driving never felt so good.
 The journey was enjoyable and we looked forward to an equally great holiday.
 Thankfully Google Maps guided us well and did not take any diverted route.

-As we sped on the highway, pieces of sandy lands started to appear and after Ratangarh vegetation turned scanty.
+As we sped on the highway, pieces of sandy lands started to appear, and after Ratangarh, the vegetation turned scanty.
 The moment we entered the city of Bikaner, we felt the massiveness.
 Jam-packed market-place, the chaos, colorful houses, vibrant turbans of men, narrow lanes, the laid back vibes, we enjoyed it all.
-Plus the old part of the city has a railway line running through the busy market.
+Plus, the old part of the city has a railway line running through the busy market.
 It was a sight to behold, when the people stood clear of the rail line, halting across the barriers watching the train pass by.
 I had known that such kind of market exists in Thailand.
 My first brush with this hence happened in my own incredible India.

 Struggling through the congested lanes, we made our way to hotel Oyo Babu Heritage by lunch time and prepared for the day-out.